Ko Pha-ngan: Schools for foreigners

-There are some private educational institutions following the national curriculum of England:
+There are some private educational institutions following the national curriculum of England.

 Nurseries

 The Learning Tree Nursery & Kindergarten was opened in 2008 for children 2 to 7 years old.
+Currently closed.

+Seeds of Phangan Kindergarten ages 2-5.

+Tiny House daycare for babies from 8 months.

 Babelikoh nursery was opened in 2022 for toddlers from 1 to 3 years old.

 Primary

-Si Ri Panya International School opened in 2012 provides education for children 5 to 11 years old (Key stages 1 & 2).
+Si Ri Panya International School opened in 2012 provides education for children 5 to 11 years old (Key stages 1 & 3).

-Wisdom College Tutorial and Vocational school starts Forest Schools primary programme for children 7-9 years old in September 2022.

 Secondary

-Si Ri Panya International School provides education for children ages 12–13 (Key stage 3) with admission open for the secondary age year 7 class in September 2022 with planned expansion into year 8.
+Si Ri Panya International School provides education for children ages 11–16 (Key stage 3) following the British National Curriculum and the Cambridge Curriculum.

-Wisdom College Tutorial and Vocational School mirrors the Cambridge curriculum for children 10 to 18 years old (Stage 7-12).
-The learners can graduate with an academic diploma, recognized by universities worldwide.
-The school also practices outdoor learning to find a balance between children's academic progress and joy.
+Tutorial & vocational

+Wisdom College Tutorial and Vocational School,is an international educational institution founded in 2018, offering comprehensive education for students aged 6 to 18, leading to an internationally recognized graduation certification to facilitate worldwide university enrollment, complemented by dedicated IELTS tutoring, as indicated by their partnership with IDP IELTS as a Referral Agent.